jeffrey-boatman/borrowr/cran-comments.md

 * checking CRAN incoming feasibility ...
 NOTE
   Maintainer: 'Jeffrey A. Boatman <boat0036@umn.edu>'

-  This is the first submission for this package (It is a resubmission of a first submission).
-Please note that I originally submitted this package under the name combr, but I have decided to name it borrowr since this is a better description of the package.
-I apologize for any inconvenience this may cause.
-I have included my replies to the original submission below.

 ## Replies to CRAN on submission:

-* Please do not start the description with "This package", package name, title or similar.

-  The description does not start with the package name or "This package".

-* The Description field is intended to be a (one paragraph) description of what the    package does and why it may be useful.
-Please elaborate.

-  I have elaborated on what the package does.
+* Please only capitalize sentence beginnings and names in the description text.

+This is fixed, although I continue to capitalize acronyms and the word Bayesian since Bayes is a name.
+I retained capitalization for the title in the Description file since it's my understanding that this is how it's supposed to be, but I apologize if this is not correct.

 * You write information messages to the console that cannot be easily suppressed.
 It is more R like to generate objects that can be used to extract the information a user is interested in, and then print() that object.
-Instead of print()/cat() rather use message()/warning() if you really have to write text to the console.
+Instead of print()/cat() rather use message()/warning() if you really have to write text to the console. f.i.: cat() in wbart.R

-  I have fixed the 'summary' function so that it no longer uses print/cat.
-The only functions that use print/cat are now the print functions.
-I still use 'message' in one instance to update the user on a function that may be slow to run if certain arguments are used.

-* Please add references describing the methods in your package also to the description field of your DESCRIPTION file in the form authors (year) <doi:...>, authors (year) <arXiv:...>, authors (year, ISBN:...), with no space after 'doi:', 'arXiv:' and angle brackets for auto-linking.

-  Done.
+I have commented-out the calls to cat in the wbart.R file.
+I have also commented out calls to printf in the source code.

+* Please add \value to .Rd files and explain the functions results in the documentation.

+This is done for the pate function.
+Because this is the only exported function, this is the only function I've done this for.
+I did not add \value for adapt.Rd since adapt is a data set.